mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/rwt-results-2022-q4.md

 ### Discussion

 As expected, no errors were found in formatting or coding of the certified measures.
-One warning was reported by a client where a provider NPI was included in the QRDA III file, but the provider had been removed from the client reported roster.
-The provider producing the warning departed the practice mid-year causing data to be tracked in WebChart EHR for encounters that the provider performed prior to their departure.
-This warning was determined to be of no impact to the eCQM certified functionality.

 ## Measure 2: Clinical Quality Measures Incoming